 When the E Line opened double-end PCCs (cars with operating controls at both ends) were need to provide service because there is no turning loop at the east end, MUNI had already rehabilitated several double-end POC cars for service on the F Line.
 Additional ones from its fleet in storage were sent to Brookville for rebuilding Weekend service was inaugurated August 1, 2015, with daily service beginning in April 2016.
 For details, go to https://www.sfmta.com/projects-planning/projects/e-embarcadero-historic-streetcar-line"

 There are 18 stops located on Market street.
 At the southern end, the stops are two to three blocks apart.
 In the Downtown shopping area, stops are located at almost every block.
-The stops in the center of the street utilize raised concrete boarding areas, with ramps available for handicapped persons.
+The stops in the center of the street utilize raised concrete boarding areas or islands, with ramps available for handicapped persons.